20 Hours / 20 CEs

 • Practice Setting

-• Forensic hospitals
+• Forensic psychiatric hospitals or secure units

-• Correctional facilities
+• Correctional facilities or jails

-• Private practices
+• Private forensic or neuropsychological assessment practices

-• Court clinics
+• Court clinics or legal consultation services

 Presented By Barry Rosenfeld, PhD, ABPP

-Barry Rosenfeld, PhD, ABPP, Professor of Psychology and Adjunct Professor of Law at Fordham University
+Barry Rosenfeld, PhD, ABPP Professor of Psychology and Adjunct Professor of Law at Fordham University

 Barry Rosenfeld is a Professor of Psychology and Adjunct Professor of Law at Fordham University.
 He is currently the President of the American Psychology-Law Society and past president of the International Association of Forensic Mental Health Services.
 Dr. Rosenfeld has published more than 200 peer-reviewed journal articles and book chapters addressing a wide range of topics in psychology and law, including malingering, violence risk assessment, and cross-cultural issues in forensic assessment.
 He is also board certified in forensic psychology and conducts evaluations in both civil and criminal forensic settings, including individuals in diverse cultural settings both within and outside of the U.S.